brooklynrail/brooklynrail-platform/content/events/2021/01/sally-saul-with-jason-rosenfeld.md

 ---
 title: Sally Saul with Jason Rosenfeld
 summary: "Sculptor Sally Saul joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading from  Julien Poirier. "
 people:
   - person: sally-saul
     event_bio: >-